inigogonzalezdearrieta/guix-config/README.md

 # Guix configuration files

-These are the files required to reproduce my Guix environment on any GNU/Linux machine (or WSL).
-The list of packages contains mostly scientific software and command-line utilities, not desktop apps.
-I recommend using Guix only as a package manager, not as a full operating system.
+These are the files required to reproduce my Guix system configuration on any other machine.
+It supports an entire operating system declaration, including desktop applications.
+However, the package list and home configuration can also be used to generate a scientific development environment on any other GNU/Linux operating machine (or WSL for Windows users).

+The goal of this repo is to provide an automatic setup for reproducible computations in thermophysics, which is why a list of custom scientific packages is also included in the `thermomat/` directory.

 ## How to use the repo